Level 7 (novel): Structure

 The book is apparently written in such a way to discourage the reader from determining which side is which.
 References to democracy are structured as to be just as applicable to Soviet democracy as to British or American democracy.
 The book contains no geographical references or individual names, but does use non-metric measurements.
 It is left to the individual reader to determine if this indeed identifies a Western setting or merely reflects the author's background.
 In any case, specific national identities are arguably irrelevant to the book's themes of dehumanization, the abstraction of nuclear warfare, and the danger that this leads to when combined with the destructive potential of the weapons involved.
 The novel thus acts as a warning against the nuclear arms race, as the original (but later removed) postscript makes clear:

 Originally, the manuscript contained a preface by Martian archaeologists, who discover the diary amongst the ruins of a destroyed Earth.
 However, this was removed in editions published before 2003 because it was felt that it spoiled the ending of the book.

+Adaptations

 Level 7 was adapted by J. B. Priestley for a 1966 episode of the BBC2 television science-fiction drama programme Out of the Unknown.
 It had originally been written as a feature film adaptation, but was cut down to fit into the show's one hour time slot.
+It has been released on DVD with all other extant episodes of the series.

 It was also adapted specifically for young students as a one-hour radio play and broadcast in 1980 by Radioteatern, the Swedish national radio theatre, under the Swedish title Nivå 7.